mochi-hpc-experiments/thallium-tutorial-exercises/README.md

-The *src* directory provides a *client.cpp* client code, a *server.cpp* server code, a *types.hpp* header defining some types, and a *phonebook.hpp*. file containing an implementation of a phonebook using an `std::unordered_map`..
+The *src* directory provides a *client.cpp* client code, a *server.cpp* server code, a *types.hpp* header defining some types, and a *phonebook.hpp*. file containing an implementation of a phonebook using an `std::unordered_map`.

 In this exercise we will make the server manage a phonebook and service two kinds of RPCs: adding a new entry, and looking up a phone